FransBouma/InjectableGenericCameraSystem/ReadMe.md

 * it can obtain the parent's process base address which is crucial to be able to overwrite any statements
 * it currently in the test game (Hitman 2016) it can reliably intercept the camera struct address (in which the matrix we need is located)
 * reliable basic keyboard input system / handling using Direct Input in-place.
+* it can obtain reliably intercept the write code of the game to the camera matrix.
+* it disables writes to the camera matrix by the game code if the user enables our own camera (Camera class has to be added.
+Code is written)

 So the biggest hurdles have been taken :).